Octavio Victor Rojas Rivas

 After the 1969 season, Rojas was dealt to the St. Louis Cardinals in the trade that would precipitate Curt Flood's lawsuit against baseball.
 In June of 1970, he was sent to the Kansas City Royals.
 He led American League second basemen in fielding in 1971 and 1974 and made the All-Star team four straight years, starting in 1971.
 He became the first player born outside the United States to hit a home run for the AL in the All-Star Game in 1972.

 Following his playing days, Rojas was a Chicago Cubs coach from 1978 to 1981.
 He was briefly reactivated by the Cubs in 1978, but did not get to play in a game.
 He then joined the California Angels, and in addition to working in the club's front office and as a scout, he managed the team in 1988 following the resignation of Gene Mauch for health reasons during spring training.
 He was a Florida Marlins coach from 1993 to 1996, a member of the New York Mets staff from 1997 to 2000, and a Toronto Blue Jays coach in 2001 and 2002.
-Since 2003, he has been a Spanish language broadcaster for the Marlins.
+In 2003, he became a Spanish language broadcaster for the Marlins.